Accelerating Fault-Tolerant Quantum Computation with Good qLDPC Codes: Threshold theorem

-\section{THRESHOLD THEOREM}
+\section{Threshold theorem}

-In this section, we prove the threshold theorem for our protocol.
-We begin by presenting the noise model used throughout this work, in which every physical location in the circuit is subject to potential errors.
-Next, we perform partial circuit reduction to obtain simplified error models in which errors occur only at the boundaries of subcircuits, as described in Appendices~\ref{app:LTSP} and~\ref{app:PCS+LTS}.
-These reduced models are then used to analyze the effective errors, as illustrated in Figs.\ref{fig:state_preparation},~\ref{fig:measurement} and~\ref{fig:lattice_surgery}.
-Finally, based on the lemmas from Appendices~\ref{app:LTSP} and~\ref{app:PCS+LTS}, we establish and prove the threshold theorem for our protocol.
+} In this section, we provide the proof of the threshold theorem (Theorem~\ref{the:FTQC}) for our protocol.
+We begin by defining the underlying stochastic noise model.
+Subsequently, we analyze the primitive circuits by leveraging the technical lemmas established in Appendices~\ref{app:LTSP} and~\ref{app:PCS+LTS}.
+Building on these results, we finally establish and prove the existence of a fault-tolerant threshold.

-\subsection{Noise Model}
+\subsection{Noise model}

-\begin{definition} \textbf{Quantum LDPC codes.} A quantum CSS code $Q = \mathrm{CSS}(H_X, H_Z)$ is said to be an $(r,c)$-qLDPC code if the row weight of both $H_X$ and $H_Z$ is at most $r$, and the column weight of both is at most $c$. \end{definition}

-To protect an original quantum circuit $C$ against noise during implementation, we encode it into a fault-tolerant circuit $C^{\mathrm{FT}}$ using quantum LDPC (qLDPC) codes.
-We model a fault-tolerant circuit as a sequence of physical operations, each occurring at a distinct \emph{location}.
-A location may correspond to a single-qubit gate, a two-qubit gate, the preparation or measurement of a single physical qubit, or simply a wait operation.

-In our analysis, we must account for errors that can occur at the physical level.
-A widely adopted and practically relevant noise model for fault-tolerant quantum circuits is the \emph{local stochastic Pauli error model}.
-We define a \emph{faulty location} as one at which a local stochastic Pauli error occurs.
-Locations without faults perform their intended operations correctly, while faulty locations behave incorrectly due to the presence of errors.

-\begin{definition} \textbf{Local Stochastic Error Model.} Let $C$ be a quantum circuit (and, by abuse of notation, also the set of its physical locations).
-A set of faulty locations is specified by a random variable $F \subseteq C$, where arbitrary physical errors may occur at these locations (such a set $F$ is referred to as a \emph{fault path}).
-The local stochastic error model specifies that for any subset $S \subseteq C$, the probability that $S$ is contained in the random fault set $F$ satisfies:
+\begin{definition} {\bf Standard local stochastic noise model.} Let $C$ be the set of operations constituting a quantum circuit.
+Each element in $C$ is also referred to as a \textbf{location}.
+A fault configuration is described by a random subset $F \subseteq C$, representing locations where operations are replaced by faulty versions.
+Such a set $F$ is referred to as a \textbf{fault path}.
+The local stochastic noise model specifies that for any subset of locations $S \subseteq C$, the probability that $S$ is contained within the random fault path $F$ satisfies: